starship-s/Open-WebUI-OpenRouter-pipe/docs/production_readiness_report.md

 - Keep SSRF protection enabled.
 - Enforce egress restrictions in your network (proxy allowlists, firewall rules).
 - If you require HTTPS-only remote retrieval, enforce it via egress policy (do not rely on the pipe alone).
+- If you enable model icon sync (`UPDATE_MODEL_IMAGES=True`), also allow outbound access to OpenRouter’s public frontend catalog and icon hosts.
+Disable it in locked-down environments.

 Related docs: [Multimodal Intake Pipeline](multimodal_ingestion_pipeline.md), [Security & Encryption](security_and_encryption.md).